-Mine shafts represent a place where gold was and probably is still found.
+Not all mine shafts are gold mines.
+There are other minerals that are mined out of the ground also.
+If it is a gold mine, it represent a place where gold was and probably is still found.
 Occasionally, a vein of quartz may be "played out", but there is still a very good chance that there is alluvial and placer gold to be found from that vein.
 When you see a mine shaft or dig, as yourself where gravity and erosion would have taken the gold from that vein.
 In most cases, a mine shaft was profitable and contained gold or it wouldn't be mined.
 Most of the time, you can research mine production and see just how good the gold was to know if you might want a claim in that area.
 Remember, there are still plenty of productive quartz veins that have yet to be worked and I come across them almost every day.
 Metal detect the tailings and the washes that come down from the mines.
 Sometimes, the recovery methods the old timers used was not as efficient as we have today and running the tailings can yield good gold.

 The quartz vein also fits in with the mine shafts.
 It is rare that pretty white quartz will yield much if any gold.
 The composition of the vein can change as it gets deeper.
-I pure white quartz have a more violent past 50 feet further down.
 Many quartz veins have eroded out their gold while others still entomb their values.
 In the Rich Hill area, the veins that angle to the northwest have produced the most gold.
 A quartz vein on your claim adds an interesting mystery as to what could be further down.
 A simple mortar and pestle can give you a clue if your vein is carrying gold and further sampling by sending out a sample to be assayed will give you an idea of what the vein may yield when it is worked.
 In the future, I will have a variety of examples of gold bearing quartz so you get a better idea of what to look for.

 General Prospecting Tips